-At this stage, the docker container installation is carried out from the packages that are already available in the Linux repository.
+At this stage, the docker container installation is carried out from the packages that are already available in the linux repository.
 Docker functions as a server library.
-Docker installation is done with the command sudo apt-get install docker.io.
+Docker installation is done with the command sudo apt-get install docker.io as shown in Fig 2.